Author:

 The penalties for refusal to submit to a breathalyzer test vary by state, which may explain the considerable variation in statewide refusal rates.
 However, most jurisdictions impose an automatic six- or 12-month driver’s license suspension for refusing a BAC test.
 Suspensions typically increase for a refusal motorist with a history of DUI offenses and may include jail time.
 Your vehicle insurance company may cancel your policy if your license is suspended due to a refusal.

 If you were accused of driving while intoxicated in Missouri, the best course of action is to hire a lawyer from a respectable law firm.
-At the Missouri DWI & Criminal Law Center, you can get the help of an experienced attorney to aid you in your case and fight for your rights!
+At the Benjamin Law Firm, LLC, you can get the help of an experienced attorney to aid you in your case and fight for your rights!

 If You Refuse to Take a Chemical Test When Directed to Do So by a Police Officer